bryceaskey/anthocyanin-accumulation/README.md

 Function to train 22 regression models from the "caret" package with mean color index values in 5 color spaces.
 Input data must first be merged, centered, and scaled with the functions preprocessData.R and prepareData.R.
 The function can be called from the console with the following syntax: colorSpaceModels <- trainModels(allData[[i]], transformParameters[[i]]).
 - allData - output of prepareData.R.
 A list of data frames which contain mean color index values for each image in the imagePath directory in 5 color spaces, and their corresponding NAI.
 - transformParameters - output of preprocessData.R.
 Parameters necessary for centering and scaling of mean color index values.
-- i - a number 1-5 which corresponds to each of the 5 color spaces (1 - sRGB, 2 - HSV, 3 - YIQ, 4 - YCbCr, 5 - L*a*b*)
+- i - a number 1-5 which corresponds to each of the 5 color spaces (1 - sRGB, 2 - HSV, 3 - YIQ, 4 - YCbCr, 5 - Lab)

+To automate model training for all 5 color spaces at once, and to combine all models into a single variable, a for loop can be used as shown in lines

 ### testModels.R -
 Function to